spurll/goodplays/readme.md

 Feature Requests
 ----------------

+* User management (change email address, forgot password)
 * Whenever tags are displayed, make them links to bring up all games that have plays with that tag
 * For games not in Giant Bomb, provide a way to link them to Giant Bomb?
-* User management (sign up page, place to change email address, forgot password link)

 Known Bugs
 ----------

-Nothing major!
+* Sign up and other user management functions are not supported for LDAP

 License Information
 ===================